genealogysystems/fs-traversal/README.md

 * `wife` is an instance of a [FamilySearch SDK Person](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person).
 * `husband` is an instance of a [FamilySearch SDK Person](http://rootsdev.org/familysearch-javascript-sdk/#/api/person.types:constructor.Person).
-* `marriageId` is the marriage relationship identifier.
+* `marriage` is an instance of a [FamilySearch SDK Couple](http://rootsdev.org/familysearch-javascript-sdk/#/api/spouses.types:constructor.Couple).

 ### .status()